 Like the related notion of Instrumentalism, Pragmatism asserts that any theory that proves itself more successful in predicting and controlling our world than its rivals can be considered to be nearer the truth.
 Thus, slow and stumbling ratiocination is not necessarily to be automatically preferred over instinct, introspection and tradition, which are all valid methods for philosophical investigation, even if they each have their own drawbacks.
 The scientific method is generally best suited to theoretical inquiry, although the settlement of doubt can also be achieved by tenacity and persistence, the authority of a source of ready-made beliefs or other methods.

 Pragmatists believe that truth is not "ready-made", but that truth is made jointly by us and reality.
-Some pragmatists also believe that that truth is mutable (beliefs can pass from being true to being untrue and back again), and that truth is relative to a conceptual scheme.
+Some pragmatists also believe that truth is mutable (beliefs can pass from being true to being untrue and back again), and that truth is relative to a conceptual scheme.

 Charles Sanders Peirce first stated the Pragmatic Maxim in the late 19th Century (and re-stated it in many different ways over the years) as a maxim of logic and as a reaction to metaphysical theories.
 The school of Pragmatism reached its peak in the early 20th Century philosophies of William James and John Dewey.
 The term "pragmatism" was first used in print by James, who credited Peirce with coining the term during the early 1870s.